flutter/flutter/CONTRIBUTING.md

  * Linux, Mac OS X, or Windows
  * git (used for source version control).
  * An IDE.
-We recommend [IntelliJ with the Flutter plugin](https://flutter.io/intellij-ide/).
+We recommend [Android Studio with the Flutter plugin](https://flutter.io/using-ide/).
  * An ssh client (used to authenticate with GitHub).
  * Python (used by some of our tools).
  * The Android platform tools (see [Issue #55](https://github.com/flutter/flutter/issues/55)